nickbrandt/GitLab/doc/ci/multi_project_pipelines.md

 With Multi-Project Pipelines, you can visualize the entire pipeline, including all stages of builds and tests for the three projects.

-## Triggering cross-project pipeline through API
+## Triggering multi-project pipelines through API

 When you use the [`CI_JOB_TOKEN` to trigger pipelines](triggers/README.md#ci-job-token), GitLab recognizes the source of the job token, and thus internally ties these pipelines